Europe retains Solheim Cup with 2nd-ever win on US soil

 AP Sports Writer

-TOLEDO, Ohio (AP) — Europe retained the Solheim Cup on Monday, clinching just its second victory on U.S. soil when Matilda Castren closed out Lizette Salas 1 up to give the visitors their 14th point, sparking a somewhat muted celebration at breezy Inverness.
+TOLEDO, Ohio (AP) — Europe retained the Solheim Cup on Monday, clinching just its second victory on U.S. soil when Matilda Castren closed out Lizette Salas 1 up to give the visitors the decisive point in a 15-13 victory.

 Castren calmly curled in a 10-foot par putt on the 18th to edge Salas and give Europe back-to-back Cup victories for just the second time in the 31-year history of the biennial showdown between the two rivals.

+“It’s just crazy, crazy,” said the 26-year-old who became eligible to make the team only after winning an event in her native Finland in July.
+“I can’t believe I made that putt.
+I knew it was important.
+I knew it was going to break a little bit left.
+Me and (my caddie) read the putt perfectly and it went in.
+It’s just such an amazing feeling, and so proud to be part of this team.”

-Two years after needing a 7-foot putt by Suzann Pettersen to slip by the Americans at Gleneagles, no such dramatics were needed this time around.
+Two years after needing a dramatic 7-foot putt by Suzann Pettersen to slip by the Americans at Gleneagles, the final putt this time around was more of an exclamation point on three days of steady and occasionally spectacular play by the visitors.

+When Emily Pedersen rolled in a birdie putt on the 18th to close out Danielle Kang, the Europeans poured onto the green in celebration, hoisting captain Catriona Matthew on their shoulders while shouting the chorus to “Sweet Caroline.”

+Good times have never seemed so good for Europe, which has now captured four of its last six meetings with the U.S.

-The Europeans built a 9-7 lead going into the 12 singles matches over the weekend and quickly put on the pressure Monday, snuffing out any legitimate hopes of a comeback by the hosts.
+The Europeans built a 9-7 lead over the weekend and quickly put on the pressure Monday, snuffing out any legitimate hopes of a comeback by the hosts.

 Leona Maguire, the first Irishwoman to appear in the Solheim Cup, capped off a brilliant 4-0-1 debut by making three birdies and an eagle on the front nine to top Jennifer Kupcho 5-and-4 in the third match out and give Europe the first of the five points it needed.